Sleeped32/BrookesSem2/Foundations of Business/Sample.md

 	For H&M to counter this force they would focus on their repair side of the business since consumers are more likely to repair their bike than buy a new one.
 Also they should make sure to sell affordable and used bikes since more people would be able  to afford it

 ##### Conclusion
 This industry is a feasible option for new venture as there are gaps in the market for used bikes which consumers have shown to be interested in.
-On the other hand if the economy
+On the other hand if the economy doesnt improve it could be hard for them to be able to compete in a industry with estabished compition